The exclusion process involves evaluating whether the bidder has committed any offences that would lead them to be excluded from the bidding process.

 More guidance on fraud can be found in the Scottish Government website on Fraud.

-Weak interactions between an organisation’s finance, commercial, and contract management functions provide an opportunity for fraud and overbilling.
+Weak interactions between an Organisation’s finance, commercial, and contract management functions provide an opportunity for fraud and overbilling.
 This could be as a result of error and inefficiency, or by deliberate intent.

 Contracts are awarded following a thorough evaluation process which addresses some standard elements.